The Next Generation Internet (NGI) should provide better services and greater involvement and participation in our society.

 This work builds on our extensive portfolio of nearly 20 projects within the FIRE and FI-PPP communities, such as Fed4FIRE+, FLAME, EXPERIMEDIA, AmpliFIRE, BonFIRE, INFINITY and XIFI.
 We also bring in our expertise in understanding and modelling networks of humans and machines from projects like HUMANE and CrowdHEALTH.

-The HUB4NGI project is a 24 month Coordination and Support Action funded by the EC H2020 framework programme.
+The HUB4NGI project is a 24 month project funded by the EC H2020 framework programme.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 732569.